univention/intercom-service/docs/troubleshooting.rst

 :file:`/var/log/apache2/*.log`
     Reverse proxy logs may contain relevant information for queried URLs by :program:`ICS`, for example the status of middleware queries to other components.
-Please note that for externalized setups, like for example the BMI-UX setup, the queries will be proxied through the external HAproxy and therefore logs will be located in :file:`/var/log/haproxy.log` on the haproxy-server.
+Please note that for externalized setups, like for example the BMI-UX setup, the queries will be proxied through the external HA-Proxy and therefore logs will be located in :file:`/var/log/haproxy.log` on the haproxy-server.

 Common Problems